 Currently, historic rateable values are used, these date back to either:

 The value is based on whichever is the most recent date.

 Increases in charges for some businesses will be offset by reductions for others.

 Unmeasured charges are those that are not calculated by reference to a meter.
 In Scotland, all business drainage charges are calculated on an unmeasured basis and are calculated by reference to a property's rateable value.
 In addition, some businesses will pay water and sewerage charges by reference to the property's rateable value where Scottish Water has been unable to install a meter.

 Transition arrangements will cover the years 2018-19 and 2019-20.
+The transition arrangements will mean that the RV related parts of bills will change in equal cash instalments in each of the next three years.
 From 1 April 2020, all businesses will be charged based on their current rateable value (the 2017 rateable value) and the same poundage rates (pence per pound).